KC900201/TRIP_endtoend/readme.txt

 2019/11/20 - Modifications for gta2yolo.py
 2019/11/29 - Modifications for copyfiles.py.
-Update new cfg file for yolo-obj.cfg using updated anchors 2019/11/30 - Enhance risk prediction training to have one more parameter for virtual data input
+Update new cfg file for yolo-obj.cfg using updated anchors 2019/11/30 - Enhance risk prediction training to have one more parameter for virtual data input 2019/12/04 - Remove virtual data set test directory (trip_trainer.py).
+Add new function to move and separate files from train0 folder (copyfiles.py)
+             New python file to store folders name for training 2019/12/05 - Add new functions (learn_virtual, learn_mix) to train risk prediction with virtual data (trip_trainer.py).
+	     Comment dataset generation part and append new functions (trip_combined.py) 2019/12/08 - Add new function to count number of files (copyfiles.py)